qwell/disclosures/README-2024-05-04-catalis-ez-filing-v3.md

 - 2024-03-30 - Vulnerability details reported to Catalis.
 - 2024-04-09 - Follow-up #1 sent to Catalis.
 - 2024-04-19 - Follow-up #2 sent to Catalis.
-- 2024-04-23 - Vulnerability report escalated to PSQ Equity[^1].
+- 2024-04-23 - Vulnerability report escalated to PSG Equity[^1].
-- 2024-04-23 - PSQ Equity CISO confirms receipt of report and contacts Catalis management.
+- 2024-04-23 - PSG Equity CISO confirms receipt of report and contacts Catalis management.
-- 2024-04-30 - PSQ Equity CISO says that the vulnerability has been fixed.
+- 2024-04-30 - PSG Equity CISO says that the vulnerability has been fixed.
 - 2024-04-30 - Vulnerabilities confirmed fixed.

 ## Contact